savonet/book/streaming.md

 Why is it the case?
 After all, it seems that the time measured by any library based on the soundcard or the CPU should be the same.
-Well, in practice, no: two computer's internal clocks (e.g. from the CPU and from the soundcard) are very likely to tick at slightly different rates, which means that the relative time measured by those will drift apart over time.
+Well, in practice, no: two internal clocks in a computer (e.g. from the CPU and from the soundcard) are very likely to tick at slightly different rates, which means that the relative time measured by those will drift apart over time.
 For applications such as radios, which are supposed to run for a very long time, this is a problem.
 A discrepancy